 To get an idea of how much home equity you have, find an online estimate for the value of your home and subtract the balance owed on your mortgage.

-Note also that during the first stage of a HELOC, you can draw from your credit line and pay only the interest as your minimum monthly payment.
-At the end of that draw period — which can last five years or more — you must pay both interest and principal.
+Note also that during the first stage of a HELOC, you can draw from your credit line and pay only the interest on the amount you draw as your minimum monthly payment.
+At the end of that draw period, which can last five years or more, you must pay both interest and principal.